jeguberman/ultragram/bugs_record.md

 * I changed the front end so the user data gets sent to the slice at some point BEFORE the nav bar loads.
 Look into that.
 Maybe I should put that action back on the nav bar
 * ok well, I changed "REMOVE CURRENT USER" back to "RECEIVE CURRENT USER: NULL" and now it works but.... why?
 ### resolved

+## He just left without telling anybody?
+### problem: I want to render errors if the user tries to upload an image that... isn't there, or something, with object.errors.full_messages.
+But apparently, and I mean that in the most literal sense of the word, apparently, paperlip is throwing an error which causes the controller to abort.
+I should be able to just do error handling in my images controller.
+If I'm right, that'll be a lot of fun, but if I'm wrong, that'll be a really groovy mystery, although a costly one.
+I don't know which I want to have more.
+### methods
+* traditional ruby error handling
+* that didn't work...
+I've put in a question with a TA, I will try putting debuggers along the path.
+* we're like 90% sure we need to do something about paperclip's authorization on the image model.
+Paperclip's validation fails, so the 'new' operation doesn't complete.
+I'm leaving this on the table, but this is something I would like to come back to at the end of the program.
+### UNresolved :(